ajoherron/ajoherron.github.io/_pages/markdown.md

 Cooking
 ======
 I'm a big fan of cooking, finding restaurants, and generally anything food related.
 I try to explore new recipes often, and I think there are few better things than a good meal with good company.
-I think Tina Fey / Liz Lemon said it best: "I believe that all anyone really wants in this life is to sit in peace and eat a sandwich."
+I think Tina Fey (as character Liz Lemon) said it best: "I believe that all anyone really wants in this life is to sit in peace and eat a sandwich."
 Here's some duck breasts I made this past holiday season.

 <img src="{{ "/images/duck_breast.jpeg" | relative_url }}" alt="Christmas Duck Breast" width="300" height="300" class="centered-image">